 The Brawl is Wild format, so the range of possible cards is quite large.

-How to win Shiftcon West
+How to win the Shiftcon West Tavern Brawl

 It’s high time we shift into gear and get that W. Paladin is a strong choice for your Hero here.
 Often your hand won’t have any great plays in those first turns.
 The Paladin Hero Power lets you get some board presence and have a target if one your Shifting Scrolls turns into a buff.
 Shaman also puts minions on the board with their Hero Power, but only one of the four possible minions can attack on its own.

 There’s a constant tension in Shiftcon West as to when to play your minions and spells.
 If you leave it in hand, it could turn into something even better next turn (or something worse), but if you wait for the perfect minion or spell, you’ll fall behind on the board.
 If you don’t have the mana to play a card that turn, you can ignore it.
 There’s no point planning ahead, or setting up a multiple turn play as your cards are going to change every turn.